2020PB/police-brutality/reports/New York.md

 ### Police pull off protesters mask to pepper spray him | May 31st

 A police officer forcefully pulls off a protestors face mask and pepper sprays him.
 The protestor had his hands up in surrender when this happened.

+pb-id: ny-newyorkcity-6

 **Links**